Headed to southern Spain and wondering where to stay in Seville? Discover the top three neighborhoods and the best hotels in each!

 Narrow winding lanes, hidden courtyards, fragrant orange trees, and houses painted in an array of warm yellows, terra cotta shades, and clean whites.

-If you want a romantic area to base yourself, this is it.
+If you want a romantic area to base yourself in, this is it.

 Barrio Santa Cruz is the most charming, atmospheric, and picturesque neighborhood in Seville.
 If you choose to base yourself in Barrio Santa Cruz, you won’t regret it and will have a hard time not returning to the same area again and again on future trips.